George Deukmejian: Governorship

-In 1986, Bradley sought a rematch, and Deukmejian defeated him by a 60% to 37% percent margin.
+In 1986, Bradley sought a rematch, and Deukmejian defeated him by a 60% to 37% margin.
 He was generally regarded as a moderate-to-conservative Republican.

 The Deukmejian administration began during a national economic recession.
 He halted the hiring of new state employees and banned out-of-state travel for those in government.
 He rejected the legislature's demands for tax hikes, and pared $1.1 billion from its budget by selectively vetoing spending items.
 One year later, further cuts, along with a nationwide economic rebound that benefited the state, created a billion dollar surplus for 1985.
 His 1985 budget slightly increased spending in highway construction, but cut deeply into the education, health, welfare and environmental budgets.
 For this he was roundly criticized, and the cuts probably led to his low polling numbers at the end of his tenure as governor.

-Three years later, Deukmejian faced his own billion dollar deficit.
+3 years later, Deukmejian faced his own billion dollar deficit.
 He supported a raise in the state minimum wage in 1989.
 Deukmejian largely made his career by being tough on crime.
 When he was in the legislature, he wrote California's capital punishment law.
-As a candidate for reelection, in 1986 he opposed the retention election of three Brown-appointed justices of the Supreme Court of California due to their consistent opposition to the death penalty in any and all circumstances.
+As a candidate for re-election, in 1986 he opposed the retention election of three Brown-appointed justices of the Supreme Court of California due to their consistent opposition to the death penalty in any and all circumstances.
 The best known of these was Rose Bird, the first female Chief Justice of the Court (and the first one to be voted off).
-Deukmejian elevated his friend and law partner, Malcolm M. Lucas, from Associate Justice to Chief Justice, and appointed three new associate justices.
+Deukmejian elevated his friend and law partner, Malcolm Lucas, from Associate Justice to Chief Justice, and appointed three new associate justices.
 Under Deukmejian, the California prison population nearly tripled — as of December 31, 1982, the total prison population stood at 34,640 inmates.
 He increased spending for the building of new prisons.